meyerj/orocos_toolchain/INSTALL.md

    mkdir -p ~/orocos-toolchain &&  cd ~/orocos-toolchain
    ```

-2. Download the script from the [there](https://raw.githubusercontent.com/meyerj/orocos_toolchain/installation-script/install.sh) and copy it into the folder previously created.
+2. Download the script from the [there](https://raw.githubusercontent.com/meyerj/orocos_toolchain/installation-script/install.sh) and copy it into the previously created folder.

    If you are using a system that supports Wget you can do it from the terminal